joinpursuit/9-1-module-two-assessment/README.md

 ### Movie Description

-This content should change each time the user choose a new option in the dropdown list.
+This content should change each time the user chooses a new option in the dropdown list.

 When a movie is selected through one of the options from the dropdown list, the user should see: